Enalean/tuleap-documentation-en/languages/en/user-guide/project-website.rst

    Web site will automatically increase the Web access counter that
    |SYSPRODUCTNAME| is maintaining for you.
 The number of accesses to
-   your site can be viewed by visiting your Project Dashboard and click on the "Statistics" link below the project description (see ?).
+   your site can be viewed by visiting your Project Dashboard and click on the "Statistics" link below the project description (see :ref:`an-example-of-project-dashboard`).
 This will also help us to identify projects that may require additional hosting resources due to large amounts of activity.